Outdoor Shower Ideas (Picture Gallery)

 This minimalist outdoor shower is installed near this swimming pool and with a wonderful sea view you can enjoy at the same time.

 The gray concrete wall and floor tiles match the sky blue color of the sea and the tiles on the swimming pool.
-Very open and spacious, this outdoor shower has two types of shower heads a rain shower and a handheld shower.
+Very open and spacious, this design has two types of shower-heads, a rain-shower and a handheld wand.

 Outdoor pool with lounge chairs and pergola

-This luxury swimming pool features an outdoor shower that has two showerheads.
-This means more than one person can shower at the same time.
-While it uses the same floor and roof as the lounging area on the left, the shower area uses a different color of walls with the pillar separating these areas.
+This luxury swimming pool features an outdoor shower that has two shower-heads.
+This means more than one person can use it at the same time.
+While it uses the same floor and roof as the lounging area on the left, the bathing area uses a different color of walls with the pillar separating these areas.

 Pool with couch, stone wall and light wood floors